 In constructive mathematics, because complementation doesn't behave nicely, the concept of -algebra is not so useful.
 It's also essential to use almost functions to avoid a paucity of measurable functions.
 One solution, due to Henry Cheng?, may be found at Cheng measurable space; briefly, we use disjoint pairs? of sets instead of individual measurable sets and use formal complements in the algebra, as well as a notion of full sets.
 Assuming excluded middle, a Cheng measurable space is actually equivalent to a measurable space equipped with null (or full) sets, as in the previous paragraph.

-In order to have the most important theorems of measure theory, it is necessary and sufficient to restrict to localisable measures?.
-Since localisability refers only to the null (or full) sets, we can actually speak of a localisable measurable space: a measurable space equipped with null (or full) sets as above, with the property that the boolean algebra of measurable sets modulo? the null sets is complete.
+In order to have the most important theorems of measure theory, it is necessary and sufficient to restrict to localizable measures.
+Since localizability refers only to the null (or full) sets, we can actually speak of a localizable measurable space: a measurable space equipped with null (or full) sets as above, with the property that the boolean algebra of measurable sets modulo? the null sets is complete.

-Yet another category equivalent to localisable measurable spaces and measurable locales is the opposite category of the category of commutative von Neumann algebras; this is really a version of the Gelfand–Neumark theorem.
-Then a noncommutative (localisable) measurable space is (the formal dual of) any von Neumann algebra.
-In this way, measure theory may be seen as a branch of operator algebra theory (at least if one assumes that only localisable measurable spaces are well enough behaved to be worthy of study).
+Yet another category equivalent to localizable measurable spaces and measurable locales is the opposite category of the category of commutative von Neumann algebras; this is really a version of the Gelfand–Neumark theorem.
+Then a noncommutative (localizable) measurable space is (the formal dual of) any von Neumann algebra.
+In this way, measure theory may be seen as a branch of operator algebra theory (at least if one assumes that only localizable measurable spaces are well enough behaved to be worthy of study).